 Shayne Nelson, Group Chief Executive Officer at Emirates NBD, has had an extensive banking career with experience in various roles.
 He is a member of the Board of Directors for Emirates NBD Capital and Emirates Financial Services.
 Prior to joining Emirates NBD he had a long and distinguished career with Standard Chartered Bank (SCB) where he served in Singapore as the Chief Executive Officer for the Private Bank, was Chairman of the Standard Chartered Saadiq Islamic Advisory Board, and a Board member for SCB (China) Ltd. Other high profile positions have included being Regional CEO of SCB Middle East and North Africa, Chairman of Standard Chartered (Pakistan) Limited, and Chief Executive Officer and Managing Director of SCB, Malaysia Berhad.
 His earlier career at SCB included serving as Chief Risk Officer for Wholesale Banking, Regional Head of Corporate and Institutional Banking Audit in the Asia Pacific region and India, as well as Regional Head of Credit in Hong Kong, China and North East Asia.
 Mr Nelson was formerly Chairman of the Banking Advisory Council to the Board of the Dubai International Financial Centre, and has previously served as the Head of Corporate and Institutional Banking for Westpac Banking Corporation in Western Australia.
 He is a Founding Member of the Higher Colleges of Technology Industry Advisory Council, a Graduate Member of the Australian Institute of Company Directors and an Associate Fellow of the Australian Institute of Managers.

-Asif Raza is the Head of Corporate Banking – MENA & Turkey at J.P.
+Asif Raza is the Head of Corporate Banking – MENA, Pakistan, Turkey, Russia and CIS at J.P.
 Morgan.
 He has worked in three of the world’s major financial centers, New York, London, Singapore, where he managed businesses covering North America, Europe, Middle East, Turkey, CIS, North Africa and Asia Pacific before moving to the Middle East as the Head of Treasury & Securities Services for Middle East & North Africa.
 Mr Raza provides a single point of leadership for the Corporate Banking business.
 Prior to his current role, Asif was the Head of Treasury & Securities Services for Middle East & North Africa.
 Mr Raza was previously based in Singapore as Head of Trade & Logistics Management – Asia Pacific Treasury Services.
 He has also served as the Head of Trade Sales for Europe, Middle East and Africa as well as for the firm's global network trade business out of London.
 Before his appointment in London, he was with J.P.
 Morgan in New York for seven years and managed various Treasury Services teams.
 Mr Raza is a regular speaker at industry conferences and has authored articles on transaction banking, Structured Trade Finance and logistics management.
 He is the ex-Chairman and Asian Committee member of the International Energy Credit Association (IECA), and a member of the Advisory Council of Banker’s Association for Finance and Trade (BAFT).
 In addition, Mr Raza is an editorial board member for The Exporta Group (publisher of Global Trade Review).

 Chair and Moderators (5)